How to Change a Tire Step by Step

 - Once the vehicle is completely lowered, use the lug wrench to completely tighten the lug nuts by cranking it clockwise.

 Tip: Remembering which way to turn a nut can be frustrating and annoying, especially during car troubles.
-We use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.
+I use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.

 Step 9: Clean up, and Go!

 - Place replaced tire into trunk, where the spare tire is kept.

 - Pick up all tools and put them away.
 Make sure trunk is secure.

 - Check tire pressure, check that lug nuts are secure, and visually check all tires to make sure they look good.

 - Double check around and under the car for your tools and belongings.
 A tool on the road could cause someone else a flat!

 Tip: Sometimes spare tires can be low on air themselves.
 I recommend having air pump at hand.
 If not, be sure to check the pressure first; typical tire pressure cars and trucks is between 30 PSI and 40 PSI.
 If the tire is very low, drive slowly and carefully to the nearest gas station and fill it up.